 The Constitutional Court of Colombia first attempted to force Colombia to experiment with euthanasia in a 1997 order but it took a second order in 2014 before the executive government complied.
-The elected parliament has still refused to pass any law permitting euthanasia, most recently rejecting a proposed euthanasia law on 8 April 2021.

 Then in 2017 the Court ordered that children as young as 7 years of age must be included in the experiment.
 Disturbingly this order was based on a case of “a 13 year old intellectually disabled boy with cerebral palsy whose suffering from scoliosis and from repeated instances of respiratory difficulty stemmed from significant failures of the health service to deliver needed treatments including oxygen supplies as well as orthopaedic treatments and a suitable wheelchair.”

 A further decision by the Court on 22 July 2021 removed the requirement for a terminal illness in a request for euthanasia.